gregnazario/aptos-core/aptos-move/framework/aptos-framework/doc/storage_gas.md

 <tr>
 <td>1</td>
-<td>The module's initialization guarantees the creation of the StorageGasConfig resource with a precise configuration, including accurate gas curves for per-item and per-byte operations.</td>
+<td>The module&apos;s initialization guarantees the creation of the StorageGasConfig resource with a precise configuration, including accurate gas curves for per&#45;item and per&#45;byte operations.</td>
 <td>Medium</td>
-<td>The initialize function is responsible for setting up the initial state of the module, ensuring the fulfillment of the following conditions: (1) the creation of the StorageGasConfig resource, indicating its existence witqhin the module's context, and (2) the configuration of the StorageGasConfig resource includes the precise gas curves that define the behavior of per-item and per-byte operations.</td>
+<td>The initialize function is responsible for setting up the initial state of the module, ensuring the fulfillment of the following conditions: (1) the creation of the StorageGasConfig resource, indicating its existence witqhin the module&apos;s context, and (2) the configuration of the StorageGasConfig resource includes the precise gas curves that define the behavior of per&#45;item and per&#45;byte operations.</td>
-<td>Formally verified via <a href="#high-level-req-1">initialize</a>.
+<td>Formally verified via [#high&#45;level&#45;req&#45;1](initialize).
 Moreover, the native gas logic has been manually audited.</td>
 </tr>

 <tr>
 <td>2</td>
 <td>The gas curve approximates an exponential curve based on a minimum and maximum gas charge.</td>
 <td>High</td>
-<td>The validate_points function ensures that the provided vector of points represents a monotonically non-decreasing curve.</td>
+<td>The validate_points function ensures that the provided vector of points represents a monotonically non&#45;decreasing curve.</td>
-<td>Formally verified via <a href="#high-level-req-2">validate_points</a>.
+<td>Formally verified via [#high&#45;level&#45;req&#45;2](validate_points).
 Moreover, the configuration logic has been manually audited.</td>
 </tr>

 <tr>